rubenhorne/ic-issues/README.md

-# ic-issues
+# IC Issues

-Where Jordan and Ryan list and prioritize issues regarding the Internet Computer and its governance
+An open discussion and prioritization of important issues with the Internet Computer that we believe should be addressed.